EmeraldShield99/Game-/docs/index.md

 ## Chockie's Adventure
-### You can do anything with this that the MIT godot license allows.
-Probably not gonna get updated that much
 ### This game Was Made with the Godot Engine

-In Chockie's Adventure you Explore the world you have stumbled upon!
+In Chockie's Adventure you Explore a Dark world, where you fight bosses()